hashicorp/vault/ui/HACKWEEK.md

 1. `ember install ember-simple-auth`
 2. Made AuthV2 component and got it working for token
 3. Made token authenticator which works for login and error handling
+4. Persisted auth data for authenticated users
+5. Replaced isActiveSession from the cluster and application template

+TODO:

+- Logout
+- Replace auth service